Fed says it will provide financing against new U.S. 'payroll protection' loans

 The Fed said it would announce details later this week of a new term financing arrangement for loans made under what is known as the Payroll Protection Program, part of the federal response to the economic effects of the coronavirus pandemic.

-Term financing facilities have been a staple of the Fed’s crisis response, encouraging banks to make loans for a variety of purposes with the understanding that they could turn them over to the central bank, get cash in return and continue lending.
+Term financing facilities have been a staple of the Fed’s crisis response, encouraging banks to make loans for a variety of purposes with the understanding that they could turn them over to the central bank, get cash and continue lending.

+The program is similar to the arrangement the U.S. government has with mortgage agencies like Fannie Mae and Freddie Mac, whose stamp of approval on a loan makes banks more willing to lend.

+In this case the very existence of the Fed program - assuring banks they could unload the Small Business Administration loans when they want - could make the program more attractive to lenders, given the fees of up to 5% banks can earn for what now amounts to processing the paperwork.

 The Payroll Protection Program is one of the key measures adopted as part of a more than $2 trillion effort to offset the economic impact of the coronavirus crisis, which has forced large portions of the U.S. economy to shutter.
 It dedicates $350 billion for loans so small businesses can keep paying workers and meet basic expenses like rent.

-But the rollout of the program has been fitful.
+The rollout of the program has been fitful, however.
 Some bankers have said they remain unclear about their potential risks if the loans go bad - even though the Treasury Department has said it would guarantee them in most instances.
-Bankers also have been concerned about holding onto the 1% loans even though the Treasury Department last week said they could be sold back to the Small Business Administration after seven weeks.
+Bankers also have been concerned about holding onto the 1% interest loans even though the Treasury last week said they could be sold back to the SBA after seven weeks.

-The Fed program would let lenders recoup their funds more quickly, providing an additional layer of comfort for bankers to participate in a program meant to get cash in the hands of small-business owners as quickly as possible.

 The Fed is working on a separate Main Street Lending Facility expected to focus on mid-sized employers with between 500 and 10,000 workers.